Adjusted EBITDA Development

 The presentation of the NAV based on the EPRA definition aims to show the net asset value in a long-term business model.
 The equity attributable to Vonovia’s shareholders is adjusted to reflect deferred taxes on investment properties, the fair value of derivative financial instruments and the deferred taxes on derivative financial instruments.
 In order to boost transparency, an adjusted NAV, which involves eliminating goodwill in full, is also reported.

-Valuation pursuant to IAS 40 in conjunction with IFRS 13.
-The estimated value of an asset.
+Fair value is particularly relevant with regard to valuation in accordance with IAS 40 in conjunction with IFRS 13.
 The fair value is the amount for which an asset could be exchanged between knowledgeable, willing parties in an arm’s length transaction.

 Fair Value Step-up